Galway International Arts Festival: Visual arts

 From inside Architects of Air's walk-in sculpture 'Miracoco Luminarium,' designed by Alan Parkinson and on display in Eyre Square during the 2018 festival.

 Visual artists who have exhibited have included David Hockney, Bill Viola, Henri Matisse, Patricia Piccinini, Hughie O'Donoghue, David Mach and John Gerrard.

-In 2018, GIAF announced a new Internship programme in the visual arts to train 25 participants to be able to engage with patrons in the galleries.
+In 2018, GIAF introduced an internship program in the visual arts for 25 participants.

 Theatre and dance

 Irish playwright Enda Walsh has featured in past GIAF line-ups.
 His first play, "Disco Pigs", which was also Cillian Murphy's first stage role, debuted at the festival in 1997.
-Walsh has since gone on to work with the festival to produce works ranging from operas to experimental staged 'rooms.'
-His 2014 play Ballyturk won Best Production at the Irish Times Theatre Awards and his 2011 play Misterman toured to New York City and was the New York Times Critics' Choice for eighteen days in a row.
+Walsh has since gone on to work with the festival to produce works ranging from operas to experimental staged 'rooms'.
+His 2014 play Ballyturk and 2011 play Misterman both debuted at the festival before staging subsequent runs abroad.

 American actor John Mahoney was a frequent performer in the festival starting in 2000.
 Visiting international theatre and dance companies have included the National Theatre, Propeller, the Royal Court Theatre, Steppenwolf, Fabulous Beast Dance Company, Hofesh Shechter Dance Company, Michael Clark Company, Druid Theatre Company and the Bristol Old Vic.

 First Thought Talks

 Starting in 2012, GIAF hosted a series of talks at each festival revolving around the festival's theme.
 The 2018 festival's First Thought Talks about 'Home' was opened by President Michael D. Higgins and was followed up by 43 other scholars, artists, scientists, and athletes, both Irish and international.
-The majority of these talks are recorded and can be accessed online.
-They are also live-streamed on Facebook.
+A number of these talks are recorded and accessible online.